ibm-cloud-docs/CDN/serve-video-on-demand-with-cdn.md

 {:download: .download}

-# How to Serve Video on Demand with CDN
+# How to serve video on demand with CDN

+In this guide, we'll explore an example of how to leverage IBM Cloud CDN to stream `.mp4` content through **HLS** as video on demand, to a browser from a Linux-Nginx origin.

 ## Introduction

 A number of formats, such as HLS, MPEG-DASH, and so forth, are available to stream video.

-For the purpose of this guide, the example that we'll explore is how to leverage IBM Cloud CDN to stream `.mp4` content through **HLS** as video on demand, to a browser from a Linux-Nginx origin.

-Conceptually, the setup is shown in the following diagram:
+Conceptually, the setup we're using is shown in the following diagram:

 ![IBM Cloud CDN for Video On Demand](images/ibmcdn-vod-example-model.png)